Mind Measure: The Difference Between

 Jeff Copper’s Multiple Contributions With ADHD Experts:

 - Attention Talk Video: https://www.youtube.com/c/attentiontalkvideo

 Ten Signs You Need An ADHD Coach – PDF

 Your Next CoreBrain Journal Episode

-018: Dr Dean Howell is a Naturopathic physician who take us to an edge not appreciated by many – but for those it’s helped his work makes a difference.
-Dr Howell uses a technique of Neuro-cranial-restructuring [ NCS] from serious brain injury – to models who seek to avoid plastic surgery.
+018: Dr. Dean Howell is a Naturopathic physician who takes us to an edge not appreciated by many – but for those, it’s helped his work makes a difference.
+Dr. Howell uses a technique of Neuro-cranial-restructuring [ NCS] from serious brain injury – to models who seek to avoid plastic surgery.
 This episode is not for the skeptic, as it simply doesn’t seem reasonable to move bones in the head to constructively restructure the cranial vault – but I’ve seen many happy patients in my office who’ve reported transformational moments with this unusual kind of treatment.
 If you suffer from brain injury you must not miss this one.

 Produced By Studio Center – 7 Locations Nationally